scottpdawson/art-of-working-remotely/pages/book.md

 <br />
 <br />
 <img src="/static/img/Valentina-Thorner.jpg">
 Scott has been working remotely longer than anyone I know.
 When he started working from home over two decades ago there were hardly any resources available.
 Distributed work wasn’t really a thing yet, co-working spaces were far and wide in between, and today’s communities around location independent jobs did not exist.
 But Scott knew what he wanted - so he had to figure out a way to make it work.
 I was lucky enough to get a pre-release of the book, and I loved it!
-Whether you are already working remote, or whether you are considering starting in a distributed company - this book will make you more productive and ensure that you don’t lose your personal life in the process.
+Whether you are already working remote, or whether you are considering starting in a distributed company - <b>this book will make you more productive and ensure that you don’t lose your personal life in the process</b>.
 And if you lead (or plan to lead) a remote team, the book can help you to level up your team - you might even consider it required reading for every new hire.
 <i>— Valentina Thörner, Head of Product at <a href="https://klausapp.com">Klaus</a></i>
     </div>
     <div>
 <img src="/static/img/farrer.jpg">
 The Art of Working Remotely proves an essential point that is often misunderstood in the business world: that remote work is still work.
 Telecommuting from a home or mobile office does not reduce the need for professional skills or the ability to navigate social dynamics.
 In fact, it often demands even more emotional intelligence and self-management.
-Mr. Dawson's personal account is a prime example that **anyone can thrive both personally and professionally in an offsite environment when the worker takes the responsibility of autonomy seriously**.
+Mr. Dawson's personal account is a prime example that <b>anyone can thrive both personally and professionally in an offsite environment when the worker takes the responsibility of autonomy seriously</b>.
 <i>— Laurel Farrer, <a href="https://www.laurelfarrer.com/">Remote Work Consultant</a> and Founder of <a href="https://www.remoteworkassociation.com/">The Remote Association</a></i>
 <br />
 <br />
 <img src="/static/img/engst.jpeg">
 Scott Dawson joined my cross country team several years ago.
 In training runs and at races, he told me about his various projects: drawing every day for a year, taking the lead in a local play, creating a photo book with hundreds of images for his daughter's graduation.
 I thought, “How does he possibly find the time?!?"
 After reading "The Art of Working Remotely," I know the answer.
-Scott lives more intentionally than anyone I've ever met, and **the keen advice he dispenses with wit and anecdote in this book grows from that intentionality**.
+Scott lives more intentionally than anyone I've ever met, and <b>the keen advice he dispenses with wit and anecdote in this book grows from that intentionality</b>.
 Read it and you, too, can apply his lessons to your remote career.
 <i>— Adam Engst, Publisher of <a href="https://tidbits.com/">TidBITS</a> and <a href="https://www.strava.com/clubs/65484">High Noon Cross Country Team Captain</a></i>
     </div>
 </div>